maurice-35/sei-project-3/README.md

 #  How to use Tails & Whiskers
-Landing page where users can register or login.
+- Landing page where users can register or login.
-Users can also add products on pet profiles.
+- Users can also add products on pet profiles.

+- Gif

+- Home page / Index page
+- Pics